MehmetCDmr/aws_capstone_static-s3/README.md

     - Prepare Django environment on EC2 instance based on Developer Notes,

-    - Download the "clarusway_aws_capstone" folder from Github repository,
+    - Download the "aws_capstone_static-s3" folder from Github repository,

     - Install the requirements using requirements.txt